Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 The worst part for Xiù was the watching helplessly.
 Allison stopped at the bottom of the ladder and let Julian climb first.
 She turned, kneeled, her rifle snapped up.
 GR-1ds didn’t slam loud and painful like a conventional rifle, instead they cracked like a bullwhip.

 Rounds tore into the goat-sized insect that had just scrambled down the bank in pursuit of them, punching fist-sized holes in its carapace.
 It staggered and collapsed leaking horrible yellowish juices.
-Three more bursts, three more dead bugs and then…
+Three more bursts, three more dead bugs and then...

 They retreated, which was just confusing.
 A half-mile pursuit by hundreds of angry alien giant termites ended the moment Allison fired her weapon?
-That… didn’t make any sense at all.
+That... didn’t make any sense at all.

 But the Lucent Termites had definitely backed off.
 Julian unslung his rifle and aimed it, covering Allison as she climbed the ladder, and the two of them ducked into the airlock.